-So, Gold also is not the best investment option, rather it is commodity and static passive asset.
+So, Gold also is not the best investment option, rather it is a commodity and static passive asset.
 Returns are also uncertain.

 3. Multibagger Stocks

 Stocks are by far the best way to invest your money for better returns.
 In fact, countless people across India indulge in inter-day and intra-day trading on the stock market to make money daily.
-You can make a minimum Rs.1,000 per day with inter-day and intra-day trading once you get astute knowledge of the stock market, for investment of Rs.1 Lakh and higher.
+You can make a minimum of Rs.1,000 per day with inter-day and intra-day trading once you get astute knowledge of the stock market, for an investment of Rs.1 Lakh and higher.

-If you study the workings of a stock market and performance of certain stocks, you’ll find they fetch the highest returns.
+If you study the workings of a stock market and the performance of certain stocks, you’ll find they fetch the highest returns.
 These are known as Multibagger Stocks.
 Refer to any good list of Multibagger stocks and focus on five to six of these after reading reviews in financial dailies.
-Invest on those and trade daily for better returns.
+Invest in those and trade daily for better returns.

 4. Mutual Funds

 Mutual Funds (MFs) provide an excellent opportunity to invest your money for better returns.
 However, you’ll need to know which MFs are best to put your money.
-The first thing while investing on MFs is to avoid brokers and distributors.
+The first thing while investing in MFs is to avoid brokers and distributors.